Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Introduction

 \section{Introduction}

-The covariance matrix underlies numerous exploratory and inferential statistical procedures central to analyses regularly performed in fields as diverse as computational biology and financial economics.
-For instance, in statistical genomics, the covariance matrix serves as a key ingredient in many popular dimensionality reduction, clustering, and classification methods which are regularly relied upon in quality control assessments, exploratory data analysis, and, recently, the discovery and characterization of novel types of cells.
-In financial economics, covariance matrices lie at the heart of techniques used to gauge the excess returns of financial assets over time, including in such applications as portfolio optimization and returns forecasting.
-Still other important applications in which the covariance matrix is critical include climate modeling and weather forecasting, imaging data processing and analysis, probabilistic graphical modeling, and text corpora compression and retrieval.
-Even more fundamentally, this statistical parameter plays a key role in assessing the strengths of linear relationships within multivariate data, in generating simultaneous confidence bands and regions, and in the construction and evaluation of hypothesis tests.
-Accurate estimation of the covariance matrix is therefore an essential step in the successful application of many of the most prominent tools of modern exploratory and inferential statistics.
+The covariance matrix underlies numerous exploratory and inferential statistical procedures central to analyses regularly performed in diverse fields.
+For instance, in computational biology, this statistical parameter serves as a key ingredient in many popular dimensionality reduction, clustering, and classification methods which are regularly relied upon in quality control assessments, exploratory data analysis, and, recently, the discovery and characterization of novel types of cells.
+Other important areas in which the covariance matrix is critical include financial economics, climate modeling and weather forecasting, imaging data processing and analysis, probabilistic graphical modeling, and text corpora compression and retrieval.
+Even more fundamentally, the covariance matrix plays a key role in assessing the strengths of linear relationships within multivariate data, in generating simultaneous confidence bands and regions, and in the construction and evaluation of hypothesis tests.
+Accurate estimation of this parameter is therefore essential.

-When the number of observations in a dataset far exceeds the number of features, the estimator of choice for the covariance matrix is the sample covariance matrix: it is an efficient estimator under minimal regularity assumptions on the data-generating distribution.
+When the number of observations in a data set far exceeds the number of features, the estimator of choice for the covariance matrix is the sample covariance matrix: it is an efficient estimator under minimal regularity assumptions on the data-generating distribution \rone{\citep{anderson2003,smith2005}}.
 In high-dimensional regimes, however, this simple estimator has undesirable properties.
 When the number of features outstrips the number of observations, the sample covariance matrix is singular.
 Even when the number of observations slightly exceeds the number of features, the sample covariance matrix is numerically unstable on account of an overly large condition number~\citep{golub1996matrix}.
-Its eigenvalues are also generally over-dispersed when compared to those of the population covariance matrix~\citep{johnstone2001distribution,ledoit:2004}: the leading eigenvalues are positively biased, while the trailing eigenvalues are negatively biased.
+Its eigenvalues are also generally over-dispersed when compared to those of the population covariance matrix~\citep{johnstone2001distribution,ledoit:2004}: the leading eigenvalues are positively biased, while the trailing eigenvalues are negatively biased \rone{\citep{marchenko1967}}.